 In compatible debuggers, flash breakpoints work if the J-Link flash loader works and a license for flash breakpoints is present.
 No additional setup is required.
-The flash breakpoint feature is available for internal flashes and for external CFI-flash.
-For more information about how to setup various debuggers for flash download, please refer to Setup for various debuggers (internal flash) on page 193.
-If flash breakpoints are available can be verified using the J-Link control panel:
+The flash breakpoint feature is available for internal flashes and for external flash (parallel NOR CFI flash as well as QSPI flash).
+For more information about how to setup various debuggers for flash download, please refer to Setup for various debuggers (internal flash) on page 245.
+Whether flash breakpoints are available can be verified using the J-Link control panel: